kei-mp/blog/src/content/blog/ai-job-scraping.md

 - Send that job description html to an AI api with a prompt to return a list of skills.
 (30 mins)
 - Write a way to aggregate the data (20 mins)

 So let's say 1.5 hours to do this via scripting and AI.
-If we optimistically assume 3 minutes to do this manually for a job, it would be 8.5 hours.
+If we optimistically assume 2 minutes to do this manually for a job, it would be 6 hours.
 It's a no-brainer in the sense that if I tried to do this manually I would end up blowing my brains out.

+## The code

+The code for the script can be found here: [AI Job Scraping Script](https://github.com/kei-mp/ai-job-scraping)